 VMF-214 "Boyington's Bastards" or "Black Sheep" racked up large scores against the Japanese in the South Pacific, with Boyington claiming a total of 28 kills during his combat career, 22 of them in the F4U.
-He was shot down and captured by the Japanese on 3 January 1944 and spent the rest of the war in a prison camp.
-The Japanese did not announce his capture and Boyington was presumed killed in action.
+He was shot down and captured by the Japanese on 3 January 1944, to spend the rest of the war in a prison camp; the Japanese did not announce his capture, and Boyington was presumed killed in action.
 He would get the Medal of Honor after his release from captivity at the end of the war.

 * After finally working out the worst bugs, the Navy finally embraced the Corsair as the most capable fighter and fighter-bomber in its inventory, superior to the Grumman F6F-3 Hellcat.
 By early 1944, the Navy was making good use of the Corsair.
 The first Navy F4U squadron, VF-17 "Jolly Rogers" AKA "Skull & Crossbones", produced 12 aces, the most prominent being Lieutenant Ira Kepford, with 19 kills.